i. Chair in Indigenous Women’s Heart and Brain Health – (early career)

 - The Heart & Stroke Quebec office will contribute up to $75,000/year in support (for the duration of the award) to successful applications from Quebec-based researchers.

-- In addition to the National Chair awards outlined, there will be an additional Quebec Chair offered to a Quebec researcher who qualifies through peer review and supported by the Heart & Stroke Quebec office and potential partners.
+- In addition to the National Chair awards outlined, there will be an additional Quebec Chair offered to a Quebec researcher who qualifies through peer review and is supported by the Heart & Stroke Quebec office and potential partners.

 15 January 2018: